vEnhance/1802/src/vectors.typ

 with three vectors in $RR^3$; see @fig-parallelepiped.

 #recipe(title: [Recipe for volume of a parallelepiped])[
-  The volume of the parallelepiped formed by
+  The signed volume of the parallelepiped formed by
   $bf(v)_1 = vec(x_1, y_1, z_1)$,
   $bf(v)_2 = vec(x_2, y_2, z_2)$,
   $bf(v)_3 = vec(x_3, y_3, z_3)$
-  is equal to the absolute value of the determinant
+  is equal to
   $ det mat(x_1, x_2, x_3; y_1, y_2, y_3; z_1, z_2, z_3). $
 ]